drewku42/drewku42/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Sharing+my+progression+through+code)](https://git.io/typing-svg)

 ## About Me:
 Hi, thanks for checking out my GitHub!
-I'm Drew, a computer science student at the University of Kansas.
-I graduate in May and will pursue my master's in CS.
+I'm Drew, a computer science student at the University of Kansas, planning to graduate in May of this year.
 I am interested in full stack development, artificial intelligence and machine learning.
 I am interested in deploying AI models and using them in software.
 In my free time, I enjoy playing recreational basketball, following the stock market, and watching my favorite show One Piece.
 Please feel free to connect with me and check out my YouTube channel.

 ## My Stats:
 ![](https://github-readme-streak-stats.herokuapp.com/?user=drewku42&theme=dark&hide_border=false)<br/>